jingyuanz/protonet-bert-text-classification/README.md

 **Note:**
 Recommended hyperparameters are left as they are in conf/config.py except those that are task specific.
 All experiments are using bert-chinese-base, not tested for other languages, but you can always try it (remember to change bert_type in config).

-**-------------------------------------------------------------------------------------------------------**
+**TODO:**
+1. support unlimited number of supports at evaluation/prediction time
+2. support Meta-Learning
+3. replace Euclidean distance with RE2 and BCEloss **-------------------------------------------------------------------------------------------------------**